Skip to content

 Peer review

 Professor Hoyles regularly reviews grants for the BBSRC, MRC and Wellcome Trust.
-She has also acted as a peer-reviewer for applications to The Netherlands Organisation for Health Research and Development (ZonMw), the Government of Ireland Postdoctoral Fellowship scheme, the Government of Ireland Postgraduate Scholarship scheme, the Newton Bhabha Fund, the Estonian Research Council and the Lister Institute Research Prize.
+She has also acted as a peer-reviewer for applications to, among other international funders, The Netherlands Organisation for Health Research and Development (ZonMw), the Government of Ireland Postdoctoral Fellowship scheme, the Government of Ireland Postgraduate Scholarship scheme, the Newton Bhabha Fund, the Estonian Research Council, the Swiss National Science Foundation and the Lister Institute Research Prize.

 Miscellaneous